-Summary: If you’re thinking of buying real estate in 2020, Boise, ID may be the place to look.
+If you’re thinking of buying real estate in 2021, Boise, ID may be the place to look.
 Home prices have already skyrocketed over the past few months, and experts anticipate prices to continue on a steep uphill climb throughout the year.

-More specifically, home prices are expected to continue skyrocketing throughout 2020 as they did the year before.
+More specifically, home prices are expected to continue skyrocketing throughout 2021 as they did the year before.
 This fact, coupled with very low interest rates right now, makes today a fabulous time to invest in the real estate market in Boise, ID.

 One of the latest trends in the national real estate market is a shift away from coastal areas into more interior centers.
 And the influx of people to Boise over the recent past is just one example of how this trend is being solidified.

-Boise’s average price is just slightly under the surrounding Ada County’s average price of $338,500, but still over the state-wide average price in Idaho of $288,000.
+Boise’s average price is just slightly under the surrounding Ada County’s average price of $431,490, but still over the state-wide average price in Idaho of $348,483.

 This presents homebuyer hopefuls with a prime opportunity to get into a relatively affordable market and ride the wave of rapid price appreciation.
 Along with timely mortgage payments, homeowners in Boise can take advantage of an increase in home equity as property values continue to increase.
 This, coupled with the current low interest rate environment, makes now an ideal time to buy a home in Boise, ID.

 Many people have already seen the attraction to Boise over the recent past, resulting in a population boom in the city.
 In fact, the population has roughly doubled over the past 30 years as people seek out more affordable housing compared to much more expensive cities in Oregon and Washington.

 A large chunk of the people moving into Boise are millennials who seek out a place that offers the right combination of affordable housing, employment opportunities, good schools, and an overall better quality of life.

 On the other end of the spectrum of newcomers to Boise are those who are either nearing retirement or are already retired and are moving out of the more expensive cities and choosing something that is easier on their pocketbook without sacrificing sound health care.
-In fact, home prices in Boise increased at a higher rate compared to any of the 100 biggest metropolitan areas in the country over the past year.
+In fact, home prices in Boise increased at a higher rate compared to some of the biggest metropolitan areas in the country over the past year.

 There are fewer homes available right now to serve the demand.
 With so many people flocking to Boise in such a short period of time without as much new construction to meet the demand, a lot of pressure is placed on the real estate market, which is what we’re seeing in Boise right now.

-The supply situation is so dire in Boise right now that there is only a 0.84-month supply in the city.
+The supply situation is so dire in Boise right now that there is only a 0.31-month supply in the city.
 That’s extremely tight, which is a large reason why prices are being driven up.